ashokbuttowski/AWS-Sysops-By-Me/Docker.md

     - Base Image: `node:14` (includes Node.js and npm)
     - Built Application: Copied from the builder stage
-    - Excluded: Build tools, development dependencies, and any temporary files created during the build process
+    - Excluded: Build tools, development dependencies and any temporary files created during the build process

 Benefits of Multi-Stage Builds

    - Smaller Image Size: By excluding unnecessary files and dependencies, the final image is significantly smaller.
 This reduces storage costs and improves deployment times.
    - Improved Security: A smaller image with fewer components reduces the attack surface, making the application more secure.
    - Efficiency: Smaller images are faster to transfer over the network and quicker to start up, leading to more efficient deployments and scaling.